whprocter/RPr-Malcomb-2014/docs/report/RP-Malcomb-Report.md

 3. State whether any hypothesis linked to a planned deviation from the original study was supported.
 Provide key statistics and related reasoning.

 Figures to Include:
-- map of resilience by traditional authority in 2010, analagous to figure 4 of the original study
+- map of resilience by traditional authority in 2010, analogous to figure 4 of the original study
-- map of vulnerability in Malawi, analagous to figure 5 of the original study
+- map of vulnerability in Malawi, analogous to figure 5 of the original study
 - map of difference between your figure 4 and the original figure 4
 - map of difference between your figure 5 and the original figure 5